MnDOT Technical Certification

 Also covers materials technology and construction practices based on MnDOT specifications and PCA publications.

-Choose from Concrete Plant 1 or Concrete Plant 2.
-Recertification is also available.
+Concrete Plant 1 and Concrete Plant 1 Recertification is available.

 The instruction covers the sampling and gradation of aggregates as well as moisture determinations and batch adjustments.